ggpasqualino/workshop-elixir-game-of-life/README.md

 the following rules apply to decide what happens with each cell.

 ## Rules
-1. Any live cell with fewer than two live neighbours dies, as if by underpopulation.
+1. Any live cell with fewer than two live neighbors dies, as if by underpopulation.
-2. Any live cell with two or three live neighbours lives on to the next generation.
+2. Any live cell with two or three live neighbors lives on to the next generation.
-3. Any live cell with more than three live neighbours dies, as if by overpopulation.
+3. Any live cell with more than three live neighbors dies, as if by overpopulation.
-4. Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.
+4. Any dead cell with exactly three live neighbors becomes a live cell, as if by reproduction.

 ## Example